avipars/CS-Resources/data_struct2/README.md

     * as each vertex finishes, add to front of linked list
     * return linked list of vertices
   - Insertion is O(1), `|V|` vertices to add
-  - Usually we would want to reverse the linked list to get our prefered order
+  - Usually we would want to reverse the linked list to get our preferred order

 B tree: